NHS front line: On the road with an ambulance crew

 "So that's a quick flip.
 Sometimes you do need to decompress.

-"But then unfortunately due to the demand it's like - quick - and then we went on to the next one."
+"But then unfortunately due to the demand it's - quick - and then we went on to the next one."

 Eleven hours in: 20:00